sudodoki/prj-nlp/students/kostia_rybnikov/05-rozetka/rozetka/README.md

 # rozetka

-Had a pretty bad experience with this one and definitely not proud on the result, but happy with some of the knowledge I got.
+Had a pretty bad experience with this one and definitely not proud of the result, but happy with some of the knowledge I got.

 First, I was irritated by the fact that I didn't understand the